bthate/president/docs/index.rst

-.. title:: Het is gif.
+.. title:: the king of the netherlands commits genocide

 .. image:: jpg/nederland2.jpg
     :width: 100%

-MINISTER-PRESIDENT
+minister-president
 ##################